Tom Wolk: Career

-Wolk was a multi-instrumentalist and worked with Daryl Hall, Carly Simon, Jellyfish, Squeeze, Elvis Costello, Shawn Colvin and Billy Joel over the course of his career.
+Wolk was a multi-instrumentalist and worked with Daryl Hall, Carly Simon, Jellyfish, Squeeze, Elvis Costello, Jaye Muller (Count Jaye), Shawn Colvin and Billy Joel over the course of his career.
 Downtime from Hall & Oates led to tours with Carly Simon and Billy Joel, and many studio sessions, highlighted by four albums with Costello and one with Costello and Burt Bacharach.

 In 1991, Wolk co-produced Willie Nile's Places I Have Never Been on Columbia Records.
 Wolk also worked with Ryan Leslie on his self-titled debut album.
 Wolk recorded on bluesman Guy Davis' albums, Butt Naked Free and Chocolate to the Bone, and appeared with Guy on Late Night with Conan O'Brien performing, "Waitin' On the Cards to Fall".
 Wolk had a column in the publication Guitar for the Practicing Musician during the 1980s.

-A longtime resident of Brattleboro, Vermont, Wolk maintained a steady recording and touring pace, especially in light of Hall & Oates's re-emergence.
-He also appeared on the latest albums from Simon (his fifth with her) and ex-New York Yankees baseballer and guitarist Bernie Williams.
+He also appeared on the latest albums from Simon (his fifth with her) and ex-New York Yankees outfielder and guitarist Bernie Williams.

 Death

-Wolk died at age 58 on February 28, 2010, in Pawling, New York from a heart attack.
-Wolk was survived by his wife, Pam.
-Will Lee said of Wolk's legacy that "The passing of T-Bone is a huge loss to tasteful, spirited, enthusiastic music-making.
-His positivity, talents, and gentle production techniques were totally unique.
-I called him 'Eagle Ears'.
-I’ll never forget the first playback I heard of his bass playing.
-I was bowled over by the tone.
-It was meticulous and methodical, with equal parts crispness and warmth.
-He went on to do so many great projects as a guitarist, accordionist, producer and more.
-His legacy lives on."
+Wolk was a longtime resident of Brattleboro, Vermont.
+He died of a heart attack in New York City on February 28, 2010, at age 58.